Guardianship and Self-Sovereign Identity

 For SSI to work for everyone else will require individuals and organizations to serve as digital guardians.
 This is the focus of guardianship at the Sovrin Foundation.

-In a collaborative effort over 2019, the Sovrin Foundation Guardianship Task Force produced a groundbreaking whitepaper on guardianship and SSI.
+The Sovrin Foundation Guardianship Working Group updated its groundbreaking whitepaper on guardianship and SSI.